 Soccer is a big part of Spain and by far the most popular sport: it is part of the culture.
 Given that culture and language always go hand in hand, if you are planning on learning Spanish, you also need to learn about Spanish soccer.
-Here, you are going to find culture, facts, and vocabulary related to soccer that is found there.

 Spanish Soccer Culture